Visit our Posture Control page to find out more about how Zscaler can help support your DevSecOps initiatives.

 1. Shift Security Left and Accelerate Innovation

-With automated security controls embedded in popular IDEs and DevOps tools, developers can easily and conveniently meet the requirements of DevSecOps environments.
-These controls help developers identify, investigate, and remediate code vulnerabilities early in development with recommended best practices and guided remediation.
+With automated security controls embedded in popular IDEs and DevOps tools, developers can easily meet the requirements of DevSecOps environments.
+These controls help devs identify, investigate, and remediate code vulnerabilities early in development with best practices and guided remediation.

 2. Reduce Costs and Complexity